-- Irrigation setup.
-Dr. Jason Krutz, former Irrigation Specialist at MSU-DREC, and Dan Roach co-authored an article titled "Pipe Planner: the Foundation Water Management Practice for Furrow Irrigated Soybeans".
+Irrigation setup.
+Dan Roach, Ext.
+Associate, and Dr. Drew Gholson, MSU Irrigation Specialist, coauthored an article titled "Pipe Planner: the Foundation Water Management Practice for Furrow Irrigated Soybeans".
 This article provides a summary of results from the MSPB-funded RISER project that defines the water savings that can be gained by using Pipe Planner, the computerized hole selection program that was developed by Delta Plastics to supplant NRCS's PHAUCET irrigation management tool.
-Also, use other tools that will result in water conservation during irrigation. - Soil Moisture Sensors.
-Use soil moisture sensors to accurately schedule irrigations according to
+Also, use other tools that will result in water conservation during irrigation.

-- plant stage and available water in the soil. - Click here and here for information about soil and plant water relations and irrigation, and here for the "Mississippi Soybean Irrigation Guide" on this website.
+- Soil Moisture Sensors.
+Use soil moisture sensors to accurately schedule irrigations according to plant stage and available water in the soil. - Click here and here for information about soil and plant water relations and irrigation, and here for the "Mississippi Soybean Irrigation Guide" on this website.